How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 What Changes Your Mortgage Approval

 Before you decide which path to take, focus on the factors that change the approval amount.
 A stronger credit score can improve pricing and raise both affordability and qualification.
 If you have recurring payments on your credit file, the TDS room shrinks and the mortgage you can qualify for drops.
-Even a $300 to $400 monthly debt payment can lower the maximum purchase price by tens of thousands.
+Even a $300-$400 monthly debt payment can lower the maximum purchase price by tens of thousands.
 Conversely, some buyers qualify for more by choosing a city with lower property taxes or by targeting a smaller, more efficient home that reduces heating costs.

 Condo Scenario Impact on GDS